25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - If numbers in different types are added then C# will perform implicit type casting

-- Use `checked` block to raise exceptions when overflow happens during any arithmetic operation.
+- Use `checked` block to raise exceptions when overflow happens during any arithmetic operation

   ```csharp
   int result = checked(a + b) + c;